 I know how overwhelming it can feel when you read about families traveling to Paris, Barcelona, or Hawaii.
 Even Disneyland may feel like too much of a stretch for your family.
 That’s okay.

 Think about what would be the least stressful for you.
-Maybe it’s driving a couple of hours and spending the weekend somewhere fairly local.
+Maybe it’s driving a few hours and spending the weekend somewhere fairly local.

 Or taking a short flight to stay with family who can help with the kids.
 Or traveling with extended family or a nanny.
-The main goal is to find a trip that you will enjoy with your family.
+The main goal is finding a trip you will enjoy with your family.

 2. Manage Your Expectations